dapr/quickstarts/tutorials/workflow/java/resiliency-and-compensation/README.md

 ## Inspect the code

-Open the `ResiliencyAndCompensationWorkflow.cs` file in the `tutorials/workflow/csharp/resiliency-and-compensation/ResiliencyAndCompensation` folder.
+Open the [`ResiliencyAndCompensationWorkflow.java`](src/main/java/io/dapr/springboot/examples/resiliency/ResiliencyAndCompensationWorkflow.java) file in the `tutorials/workflow/java/resiliency-and-compensation/src/main/java/io/dapr/springboot/examples/resiliency/` folder.
 This file contains the definition for the workflow.
 This workflow implements an activity retry policy on all the associated activities and compensating logic if an activity throws an exception.

 ```mermaid
 graph LR